Plant Sterols for Cholesterol: The Evidence, the Dose, and What to Expect

 5. Demonty I, et al. Continuous dose-response relationship of the LDL-lowering effect of phytosterol intake.
 J Nutr.
 2009;139(2):271-284.
 PMID: 19091798

 This article is for educational purposes only and does not constitute medical advice.
-Consult a licensed clinician before making any changes to your medication or supplement regimen.
+Consult a licensed clinician before starting, stopping, or changing any medication or supplement regimen.
 People with sitosterolemia should not use plant sterol supplements.